Helen Hadsell: Author and lecturer

 During this period, she reframed some of her prior experiences.
 She said that in 1959 she read Norman Vincent Peale's book, The Power of Positive Thinking and she credited the book with much of her success.
 After reading the book she began entering and winning contests.
 Her first win was an outboard motor in a contest sponsored by Coca Cola.
 Next she won a bicycle for her daughter, and then trips to Europe, Disneyland and New York.
 She claimed that her ability to win contests came from the "projection of energy each person possess" which she called "auric energy".
 She championed the phrase "Anything the mind can conceive – and believe – it can achieve," which in a slightly different wording was earlier popularized by personal development guru Napoleon Hill and has been reformulated by many others.
 She lectured in England, Canada and throughout the United States.
 She further shared that the contests she won were something she felt ahead of time that she would win, including the Formica home.
 She reported that she had picked out a lot and had plans drawn up even before she was declared the winner.
 Similarly, she said she had acquired passports and required immunizations before winning a foreign trip.

 The cover of her 1971 book read under her name, "The Woman Who Wins Every Contest She Enters".
 This claim was repeated, in one form or another, in newspaper profiles about Hadsell during the 1970s.
 But as a 1982 Orlando Sentinel story on contesting pointed out in reference to Hadsell's claims, in reality even those who were good at winning contests did not win every time.

-She claimed to have developed telepathic communication with members for her family, especially her son Chris.
+She claimed to have developed telepathic communication with members of her family, especially her son Chris.
 She stated that the same projection of energy which she called "auric energy", also helped facilitate telepathy.
-In 1973 she taught a class which covered telepathy, clairvoyance and psychic healing at Tarrant County Junior College.
+In 1973 she taught a class which covered telepathy, clairvoyance, and psychic healing at Tarrant County Junior College.

 Hadsell lectured and conducted workshops throughout the United States and Canada.
-Dallas area colleges hosted her lectures.
+Some Dallas-area colleges hosted her lectures.
 Among the topics discussed: ESP and self awareness and positive thinking.
 She said that everyone had at least some powers of ESP and clairvoyance, if they were recognized and developed.